 2.)
 Action Films — When it comes to genre preference, no category of films has been more simultaneously adored and disregarded than the action movie.
 These films are defined, more than any other genre, by moving bodies and the use of physical action to drive their narrative.
 Most action films necessitate the use of violence, or at least the threat of violence in conjunction with their physically mobile characters and set-piece driven story structure.

 In all seriousness, action films’ dependence on cinematography and mise-en-scene to portray such a variety of movements that would be impossible in any other visual medium, yet articulate them far more explicitly than any literary one, are what make the genre so readily cinematic.
 Its lone consistent weakness is the tendency for lesser films to revert to dramatic filmmaking in between set-pieces a la the musical, but unlike that close genre cousin, it is easier and more satisfying to create a “non-stop” action film (e.g. The Raid , Fury Road ) than a “non-stop” musical (e.g. Les Miserables ).
 Actions speak louder than words.

 1.)
-Crime Drama Films — While classifications such as “romantic dramas” or “athletic dramas” arguably belong as subgenres under #10 above, the crime drama, like the Western, has achieved a critical mass of respected, studied, and hybridized filmography that it deserves its own category.
+Crime Drama Films — While classifications such as “romantic dramas” or “athletic dramas” arguably belong as subgenres under #10 above, the crime drama, like the Western, has achieved a critical mass of respected, studied, and hybridized filmographies to the point where it deserves its own category.
 The crime drama is the peak of cinematic narrative formula because it blends the cinematic violence of the action film with the suspense of thrillers and the understated patience of good drama.